Ramified descent: Abstract

 \section{Abstract}

-We investigate the ``ramified descent problem'': which adelic points of a smooth geometrically connected variety $X$ defined over a number field $K$ can be approximated by points that lift to a (twist of a) given ramified cover?
-We show that the natural descent set corresponding to the problem defines an obstruction to Hasse Principle and weak approximation.
-Furthermore, we introduce a Brauer-Manin obstruction to the problem.
-This obstruction can be purely transcendental (and non-trivial) even for abelian covers, which answers in the negative a question posed by Harari at a 2019 workshop.
-Moreover, the counterexample we produce is also an explicit example of transcendental obstruction to weak approximation for a quotient $SL_n/G$, with $G$ constant metabelian.
+We investigate the following problem.
+Given a smooth geometrically connected variety $X$ defined over a number field $K$, and an \'etale torsor $V \to U$ over a Zariski-open $U$ of $X$, which adelic points of $X$ can be approximated by adelic points that lift to a (twist of a) $V$?
+The question has long been investigated in the literature when $U=X$, but less so in the general case.
+We introduce a Brauer--Manin obstruction to the problem, and provide an example where this obstruction is non-trivial and purely transcendental.
+This answers in the negative a question posed by Harari at a 2019 workshop.
+Our example is also an explicit example of a non-trivial transcendental Brauer--Manin obstruction on a smooth compactification of a quotient $SL_n/G$, with $G$ constant metabelian.